Technical Programme

 (ii) two poster presentations.

-The allocation of an oral presentation no longer comes with the mandatory commitment of producing a full paper for the Conference Volumes although all such contributions will be welcomed.
+The allocation of an oral presentation no longer comes with the mandatory commitment of producing a full paper for the Conference Proceedings Volumes although all such contributions will be welcomed.

 The selection and acceptance of both oral and poster presentations will be at the discretion of the 12 IKC Technical Programme Committee.
 The preliminary allocation of oral versus poster presentation will be made on the basis of the unpublished preliminary Short Abstracts.
 Presentations will be selected using a variety of criteria.
 It is important that all contributions are relevant to (i) the overall IKC Technical Programme and (ii) the particular Scientific Theme to which they are submitted.
 Oral presentations will be selected via a combination of originality and importance / relevance of the work and in relation to the overall balance of the relevant session.